More parcels, higher prices lift UPS profit but costs soar

-NEW YORK (Reuters) - United Parcel Service Inc (UPS.N) reported higher first-quarter net profit on Thursday, driven by strong package volumes in its core U.S. segment, but higher costs from Saturday delivery and nasty winter weather weighed on operating results.
+NEW YORK (Reuters) - United Parcel Service Inc (UPS.N) reported higher first-quarter net profit on Thursday, driven by strong package volumes in its core U.S. segment, but higher costs from Saturday delivery and nasty winter weather weighed on the bottom line.

-The world’s largest package delivery company, viewed as an indicator of economic strength, reported revenue increased 10 percent to $17.1 billion in the first quarter from a year ago, topping analyst expectations of $16.47 billion.
+Shares were up 2.2 percent in morning trade after the world’s largest package delivery company said revenue increased 10 percent to $17.1 billion in the first quarter from a year ago, topping analyst expectations of $16.47 billion.

-Revenue at its core U.S. domestic package service rose 7.2 percent to $10.2 billion from a year-ago, driven by a 4.6 percent rise in package volumes fueled by the growth of online purchases.
+Revenue at its core U.S. package service rose 7.2 percent to $10.2 billion from a year-ago, driven by a 4.6-percent rise in parcel volumes that reflected growth of online purchases.

 However, severe winter weather dragged down its operating profit by $85 million, as did higher expenses for network improvements, higher pension costs, and a big expansion of Saturday delivery over the last year.
 Operating profit in its core domestic segment plummeted 20 percent, and was down 6 percent overall.